-

 What is OSB?

 OSB stands for Oriented Strand Board.
 OSB is created using adhesives and layers of wood strands, hence the name.
 It is also known as a sterling board and is manufactured out of compressed layers of wood strands with construction adhesives like wax and synthetic resin.
-OSB boards have been used in the market since 1963 and unlike other boards, in OSB boards the strip of wood is placed strategically rather than randomly to increase the strength of the boards.
+OSB boards have been used in the market since 1963, and unlike other boards, in OSB boards, the strip of wood is placed strategically rather than randomly to increase the strength of the boards.

-The wood used in OSB boards comes from sustainable, Quickly growing, and small trees like aspen poplar and southern yellow pine.
+The wood used in OSB boards comes from sustainable, quickly growing, and small trees like aspen, poplar and southern yellow pine.
 OSB Sheets usually have a rough and variegated surface and texture.
 Individual strips of wood are visible and are normally 2.5 cm by 15cm (1 inch by 5.9 inches) and are laid unevenly across each other to increase the strength of OSB boards.

 OSB Board Flooring